fabragaMS/ADPE2E/Lab/Lab2/Lab2.md

 # Lab 2: Transform Big Data using Azure Data Factory Mapping Data Flows
 In this lab you will use Azure Data Factory to download large data files to your data lake and use Mapping Dataflows to generate a summary dataset and store it.
 The dataset you will use contains detailed New York City Yellow Taxi rides for the first half of 2019.
-You will generate a daily aggregated summary of all rides using Mapping Data Flows and save the resulting dataset in your Azure SQL Data Warehouse.
+You will generate a daily aggregated summary of all rides using Mapping Data Flows and save the resulting dataset in your Azure Synapse Analytics.
 You will use Power BI to visualise summarised taxi ride data.

 The estimated time to complete this lab is: **60 minutes**.